Q: What is Nashuva?

 Rabbi Naomi Levy founded Nashuva in June 2004.
 Rabbi Levy was ordained by the Jewish Theological Seminary in New York City.
-She served as the Rabbi at Mishkon Tephilo in Venice, California, for seven years, before leaving to write three best-selling books, To Begin Again, Talking to God and Hope Will Find You.
+She served as the Rabbi at Mishkon Tephilo in Venice, California, for seven years, before leaving to write three best-selling books, To Begin Again, Talking to God, Hope Will Find You and Einstein and the Rabbi.
 Rabbi Levy speaks on Jewish spiritual issues to audiences around the country, and has appeared on Oprah and The Today Show.
 She founded Nashuva to create a passionate, engaging Jewish experience for all.

 Q: What if I’m only half Jewish?
 Or one-quarter?
 What if my spouse isn¹t Jewish?
 What if I¹m not Jewish at all?